gitter-badger/ctlauncher/readme.md

 ## Features

+- [x] Uses Mojang account for all authentication
 - [x] Launch mod packs with just their folders
 - [ ] Download pack updates in the background
 - [x] Save disk space by sharing files between packs